 If you live in a compact apartment or a smaller-than-ideal house, you’ll know all too well that the struggle to make rooms feel larger is real.
 Whether you’ve got a bedroom that’s consumed by your bed or a dining room that can’t quite accommodate a table, anything you can do to give the illusion that your room is bigger is invaluable.

-That’s why we’ve compiled this list of 7 tricks to make your small room feel larger:
+That’s why we’ve compiled this list of 7 tricks to make a small room feel larger:

 First and foremost, if space is at a premium in your house, de-clutter.
 And we don’t just mean move all the knick-knacks and souvenirs you’ve collected around a bit, we mean get rid of them completely.